 The school takes a positive approach to discipline with the emphasis on praise and reward.
-Full details of our reward systems can be found in the Promoting Positive Behaviour Policy, a copy of which is available on the school website.
-This policy also details how we deal with misbehaviour.
 This may involve parents as the co-operation of parents in this process is vital to its success.

 Each class is involved in establishing a Classroom Charter at the beginning of each year.
 This charter sets high expectations of behaviour for all pupils.
 We also have our School Charter as indicated in our School Vision statement.